 Strategic Plan 2019

-Our latest strategic plan is built on three pillars — Immunotherapy, Investment, and Democratization of Care.
+Our latest strategic plan is built on three pillars — Immunotherapy, Investment, and Data.
 Targeting our efforts in these three areas will transform how multiple myeloma is treated and ultimately cured.

-Over the past year, the MMRF team has performed a comprehensive analysis of the research landscape.
-We’ve carefully studied every drug and research portfolio in the field of myeloma.
-We’ve consulted with the best and brightest clinicians, researchers, pharmaceutical companies, and data experts.
-Most importantly, we’ve listened to myeloma patients and we’ve heard every idea they have about how to improve their care and every hope they have for today and for their futures.
+In 2018, MMRF Founder and Chief Mission Officer, Kathy Giusti lead the development of our three-year Strategic Plan to reflect her vision of accelerating a cure for every myeloma patient.
+The MMRF team performed a comprehensive analysis of the research landscape, studied every drug and research portfolio in the field of myeloma.
+We consulted with the best and brightest clinicians, researchers, pharmaceutical companies, and data experts in myeloma and with others outside the myeloma community.
+Most importantly, we listened and heard every idea from myeloma patients about how we can improve their care and their every hope for today and their future.

-The result is an innovative new strategic plan with profound potential to revolutionize how multiple myeloma is treated and eventually cured.
-The plan is built on three critical pillars.
-Together, they will enable us to usher in a new era of discoveries that will deliver the breakthrough treatments patients deserve.
+The result is an innovative three-year strategic plan with profound potential to revolutionize how multiple myeloma is treated and eventually cured.
+Together, this will enable us to usher in a new era of discoveries that will deliver the breakthrough treatments patients deserve.

 Our plan focuses on three critical areas:

 Immunotherapy.
-Immunotherapy is a collection of approaches that trains and directs the body’s natural immune system to attack cancer cells.
+Immunotherapy trains and directs the body’s natural immune system to attack cancer cells.
 In the last few years alone, more than 2,000 new immunotherapy agents have entered development.
 Unfortunately, few are focused on multiple myeloma.
 The ones that are don’t work for every patient.
-We are focusing on several specific types of immunotherapy that show promise for myeloma, including chimeric antigen receptor T-cell (CAR-T) therapy, vaccines, and monoclonal antibodies.
-Read more.
+We are focusing on several specific types of immunotherapy that show promise for myeloma, including chimeric antigen receptor T-cell (CAR-T) therapy and monoclonal antibodies.